Celestica (song): Composition

+"Celestica" is in the key of B minor and has a speed of 126 beats per minute.
 Multiple critics described "Celestica" as a shift in Crystal Castles' usual glitchy and noisy sound; Molly Beauchemin of Pitchfork said that the song is "more muted" when compared to their other songs.
 Larry Fitzmaurice of Pitchfork compared it to Crystal Castles' "Courtship Dating" (2008), but with its "buzzy, brain-addling riff" replaced with "stadium-sized synths and a throbbing house heart".
 NME writers described the instrumental as a "Moloko-style anthemic pop house".
 Pitchforks Ian Cohen and Jay Hill of Tiny Mix Tapes said that the track resembled shoegaze, with Hill comparing it to Galaxie 500 and Ride.
-Ben Rayner of The Toronto Star characterized it as dream pop, while The Bangor Daily Newss Travis Gass compared it to the noise pop present in My Bloody Valentine's Loveless.
+Ben Rayner of The Toronto Star characterized it as dream pop, while The Bangor Daily Newss Travis Gass compared it to the noise pop present in My Bloody Valentine's 1991 album Loveless.

 Multiple reviewers highlighted the melody of "Celestica"; Rebecca Schiller of NME described it as "sweepingly melodic", with Crystal Castles "embracing simple, calm beauty".
 She said that the song presents "spacious spirituality".
 Eric Torres wrote to Pitchfork that the track combines member Alice Glass's "gorgeous melody" with Kath's "cavernous synths and scraping guitars".
 DJ Zane Lowe of BBC Radio 1 described it as a "deep club and longing melody", which was unusual for the band.
 The Guardians Michael Hann compared "Celestica" to "those swooning, melancholy European faux-classical melodies" of Pet Shop Boys and described it as the most pop-centric of the Crystal Castles album.

 Regarding Glass's vocals on "Celestica", Los Angeles Times writer August Brown described them as a delicate alto reminiscent of Hope Sandoval, while Emily Mackay of NME compared her soft singing to the one in Delerium's "Silence".
 The Quietuss Emily Bick felt they were similar to vocals by Ladytron and Lady Gaga.
 Billboard staff said that Glass "glides sensitively" with her vocals, while Mosi Reeves of Spin wrote that she "coos seductively".
 Heather Phares wrote to AllMusic that the song "puts the focus on Glass's decidedly clear, melancholy vocals and the four-on-the-floor beat".
 PopMatterss Mehan Jayasuriya wrote that, with Glass being "stripped of the vocal effects for which she is known", she "sounds approachable—innocent, even", calling it a "disarming moment".